Northern Trust Corp Sells 11,118 Shares of International Money Express, Inc. (NASDAQ:IMXI)

-Northern Trust Corp trimmed its position in shares of International Money Express, Inc. (NASDAQ:IMXI) by 3.5% during the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+Northern Trust Corp reduced its stake in International Money Express, Inc. (NASDAQ:IMXI) by 3.5% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 310,170 shares of the company’s stock after selling 11,118 shares during the period.
-Northern Trust Corp owned approximately 0.81% of International Money Express worth $4,657,000 at the end of the most recent quarter.
+Northern Trust Corp owned approximately 0.81% of International Money Express worth $4,657,000 as of its most recent filing with the Securities and Exchange Commission.

 Several other hedge funds also recently added to or reduced their stakes in the company.
 Geode Capital Management LLC grew its stake in shares of International Money Express by 11.5% in the 1st quarter.
 Geode Capital Management LLC now owns 479,080 shares of the company’s stock valued at $7,190,000 after purchasing an additional 49,403 shares during the period.
 Prudential Financial Inc. grew its stake in shares of International Money Express by 79.0% in the 1st quarter.
 Prudential Financial Inc. now owns 91,156 shares of the company’s stock valued at $1,368,000 after purchasing an additional 40,221 shares during the period.
 Acadian Asset Management LLC bought a new stake in shares of International Money Express in the 1st quarter valued at approximately $70,000.
 New York State Common Retirement Fund grew its stake in shares of International Money Express by 15.4% in the 1st quarter.
 New York State Common Retirement Fund now owns 24,700 shares of the company’s stock valued at $371,000 after purchasing an additional 3,300 shares during the period.
 Finally, Lord Abbett & CO.
 LLC grew its stake in shares of International Money Express by 99.4% in the 1st quarter.
 Lord Abbett & CO.
 LLC now owns 1,077,284 shares of the company’s stock valued at $16,170,000 after purchasing an additional 536,977 shares during the period.
 Institutional investors own 77.78% of the company’s stock.

-Several equities research analysts have recently weighed in on the company.
-Zacks Investment Research lowered International Money Express from a “buy” rating to a “hold” rating in a research note on Tuesday, May 11th.
-BTIG Research reiterated a “buy” rating and issued a $22.00 price objective on shares of International Money Express in a research note on Sunday, April 4th.
-Finally, TheStreet upgraded International Money Express from a “c” rating to a “b-” rating in a research report on Monday, June 21st.
+A number of research firms recently commented on IMXI.
+Zacks Investment Research lowered International Money Express from a “buy” rating to a “hold” rating in a research report on Tuesday, May 11th.
+TheStreet upgraded International Money Express from a “c” rating to a “b-” rating in a research report on Monday, June 21st.
+Finally, BTIG Research restated a “buy” rating and set a $22.00 price target on shares of International Money Express in a research report on Sunday, April 4th.
 Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
 The stock currently has an average rating of “Buy” and a consensus target price of $18.67.

 About International Money Express